rinaldo-rex/rinaldo-rex.github.io/src/2026/mark_my_words.md

 Mark My Words!
 ---

 A long time ago - Around 2018, It was a calmer period on Instgram.
 People were'nt as overwhelmed or overstimulated via instgram as much.
 I was excited by random things that I was coming across - and wanted to add to the stimulation.
 (Yeap, my bad).
 I started with something called "Mark my words" - A series of predictions (as if I'm Nostradamus) that I thought would come to fruition.
-And oh boy did some of those did come true!
+And oh boy did some of those did come true! {{footnote: It's a hit or miss.
+Ofcourse I'm gonna talk about only that came true.
+Duh!}} {{footnote: [Confirmation Bias](https://en.wikipedia.org/wiki/Confirmation_bias) for those who don't know about common biases!}}

 | ![](mmw_podcast.png) |
 |:--:|